 I was convinced I can find cheaper tickets later.
 But life happened and I waited for too long before committing.
 Another search attempt a month before departure returned 20% more expensive connection flights.

-Finally, three weeks before departure, we couldn’t wait any longer and booked plane tickets through polish airlines Lot, that costs about 240 USD.
+Finally, three weeks before departure, we couldn’t wait any longer and booked plane tickets through polish airlines Lot, which costs about 240 USD.

 Airlines have a dynamic pricing system, that move price up and down based on actual demand and the departure date.
 The closer is the departure, the more volatile is the price.

 Initially you get a quote offering tickets for 100 USD, the second later, the same tickets cost 10-20% more.
-Price stays the same for few days before resetting to original levels.
+The price stays the same for a few days before resetting to original levels.